LEARNAcademy/syllabus/ruby/inheritance.md

 This style of programming is called object-oriented, even if the programming focuses on classes to some extent.

 ## Ruby Inheritance
-Since inheritance is a relation between two classes, to create the relation we use `<`.
-This allows the new class to get the features of the higher up class, but now you can add specific features.
+To create an inheritance relationship, we use `<` between the child class name and the parent class name.
+This allows the new class to inherit the features of the superclass, but now you can add specific features.
 For example:

 ```ruby
 class Dog